cty237567/CARLA_ROS2_MPC/README.md

-Arrange and format finally for my git  , avoid redundancy and add if anthing i missed

 # 🚗 CARLA_ROS2_MPC (Still under development)

 This project integrates the CARLA autonomous driving simulator within the ROS 2 Humble framework to implement and test developed MPC algorithm for vehicle path tracking.